Radioactive Iodine for Thyroid Cancer

 Read about other treatments for thyroid cancer in our Patients' Guide to Thyroid Cancer.

-In a thyroidectomy—a type of thyroid surgery used for thyroid cancer—the thyroid gland is removed.
-However, some thyroid cells may remain after the surgeon has finished—a remnant of thyroid cells that may have cancer.
-To prevent thyroid cancer recurrence, radioiodine remnant ablation (radioactive iodine therapy) is done to kill any remaining thyroid cells.
+A thyroidectomy is a type of thyroid surgery used to remove the thyroid when cancer is present.
+However, some thyroid cells may remain after the procedure To prevent thyroid cancer recurrence, RAI is done to kill any remaining, possibly cancerous, thyroid cells.

-Thyroid cancer cells can also spread to other parts of the body, and if this has occurred, radioactive iodine can eliminate those cells as well.
+Should thyroid cancer spread to other parts of the body, radioactive iodine is often recommended to distroy those cells, as well.

 How Radioactive Iodine Therapy Works

 Thyroid hormone-producing cells are the only cells in your body that absorb iodine.
-They collect and concentrate iodine from our diets (such as from iodized salt) and use the iodine to make thyroid hormones (T3 and T4—read more about thyroid hormones in our thyroid gland overview).
+The cells collect and concentrate iodine from our diets (such as from iodized salt, which is common in processed foods, deli meats, fast food and dairy products, to name a few) and use the iodine to make thyroid hormones (T3 and T4—read more about thyroid hormones in our thyroid gland overview).

-Since no other cells in the body can absorb iodine, doctors can give radioactive iodine to destroy any thyroid cells while all other cells in the body are not affected.
-The majority of radioactive iodine, therefore, will be absorbed by remaining thyroid cells, regardless of if they have cancer.
+Since no other cells in the body can absorb iodine, doctors can give an individual radioactive iodine to destroy thyroid cells, while not harming cells from other organs.
+The majority of radioactive iodine, therefore, will be absorbed by any remaining thyroid cells.

-Very small amounts of radioactive iodine may be absorbed by your salivary glands and the lining of your stomach, but it won't cause harm.
+Very small amounts of radioactive iodine may be absorbed by your salivary glands, and the lining of your stomach, which may cause side effects such as a sore throat or hoarseness.
+If this occurs, it is usually goes away as the body heals.

 A certain form of radioactive iodine is used: I-131.
 That is the form that has been found to be the most effective in eliminating remaining thyroid cells.